The section lists some basic terminology that will be used throughout this guide.

 Plain old Java object.

 Annotation is a new feature in JDK5.0.
 It introduces metadata along side the Java code that can be accessed at runtime.
-PojoCache currently uses JDK50 annotation to support POJO instrumentation (JDK1.4 annotation has been deprecated since release 2.0).
+PojoCache currently use both JDK1.4 and JDK50 annotation to support POJO instrumentation.

 Instrumentation is an Aop process that basically pre-processes (e.g., performing byte-code weaving) on the POJO.
 There are two modes: compile- or load-time.
 Compile-time weaving can be done with an Aop precompiler (aopc) while load-time is done to specify a special classloader in the run script.
 This step is necessary for an Aop system to intercept events that are interesting to users.